-Child-specific information (for adoptive purposes) is disseminated by sharing personal profile adoption recruitment flyers and DVDs with other public and private adoption agencies.
-Children are also listed on the Ohio Adoption Photo Listing Website on the Internet.
+Child-specific information (for adoptive purposes) is disseminated by sharing personal profile adoption recruitment flyers and videos with other public and private adoption agencies.
+Children are also listed on the ODJFS Photo Listing Website on the Internet.
 Referrals for our teens and higher needs children have also been made to the NOAS Wendy's Wonderful Kids adoption recruitment project.